Axolotl illnesses and treatment

-Although Axolotls are a hardy animal poor living conditions for a period of time will lead to diseases and other illnesses.
+Although Axolotls are hardy animals poor living conditions for a period of time will lead to diseases and other illnesses.
 Poor water conditions and stress are the most common causes of illness.
 Some problems can be resolved with a simple water change, salt bath, tea bath, Melafix .e.t.c.
 Some may need medical attention by a specialized vet which can be expensive.

 Test your water - ideal conditions are: